privacy-tech-lab/privacy-pioneer/README.md

 8. Privacy Policy: Does the site have a privacy policy?
 Depending on the other analysis results it may or may not need a privacy policy.
 If it does, is there a policy linked on the homepage as required, for example, by CalOPPA?
 9. Do Not Sell My Information: If the site has users from California and all requirements for the applicability of the law are met, a site must allow users to opt out from the sale of personal information and implement mechanisms for doing so.
 In particular, there must be a link "Do Not Sell My Personal Information" on the homepage of the site.
 10. Accessibility: Various laws, such as the CCPA, also require a site to be accessible.
 There are various accessibility checkers, for example, in form of [browser extensions](https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc).
 Possibly, our analyzer could include such functionality as well.

+## Publication

+A potential paper could have three sections:

+1. A theoretical discussion for a technique of analyzying HTTP requests
+2. An implementation of that technique in a browser extension
+3. A usability study on the browser extension